 The first European to arrive in New Zealand was the Dutch explorer Abel Tasman in 1642.
-That’s how we got the Dutch-sounding name - from a Dutch mapmaker who first called us Nieuw Zeeland.
+The name New Zealand comes from the Dutch ‘Nieuw Zeeland’, the name first given to us by a Dutch mapmaker.

-By the 1830s the British government was being pressured to curb lawlessness in the country and also to pre-empt the French who were considering New Zealand as a potential colony.
+By the 1830s, the British government was being pressured to reduce lawlessness in the country and to settle here before the French, who were considering New Zealand as a potential colony.

-Māori came under increasing pressure to sell their land for settlement.
-This led to conflict and in the 1860s, war broke out in the North Island.
-Much Māori land was confiscated or bought during or after 20 years of war.
+Māori came under increasing pressure from European settlers to sell their land for settlement.
+This led to conflict and, in the 1860s, war broke out in the North Island.

+A lot of Māori land was taken or bought by the government during or after 20 years of war.

 In the 1870s, the government helped thousands of British people start a new life in New Zealand.
 Railways were built and towns sprang up or expanded.

 In 1882, the first shipment of frozen meat from New Zealand made it successfully to England, proving that exporting chilled meat, butter and cheese was possible.
 New Zealand became a key supplier to Britain.

 With an economy based on agriculture, much of the forest that originally covered New Zealand was cleared for farmland.

 In 1893, New Zealand became the first country in the world to grant all women the right to vote.
 Not long after, New Zealand was the first country to offer state pensions and, in the late 1930s, state housing for workers.